 - In addition to the requirements in paragraph 6, each external or sponsored REQUESTER shall also:

 - enter into a contract with Longwood University for the use of the facilities;

 - provide proof of Public Liability Insurance with limits of not less than $250,000 per person, $1,000,000 per occurrence, and $50,000 property damage, if Longwood University requires it or in special circumstances.

-- The Office of Conferences & Scheduling may move an event to a different location without notice.
+- The Office of Conferences & Event Services may move an event to a different location without notice.
 Longwood University is not responsible for any costs incurred by a REQUESTER resulting from a change in location.

 - During an event scheduled outside the regular operating hours of a facility, only those directly involved or attending the event may remain in the facility.